 After winning Taiwan’s National Youth Piano Competition as a teenager, Mr. Tu moved to the U.S. and studied with HaeSun Paik and Hung-Kuan Chen at the Walnut Hill School in Natick, MA.
 Mr. Tu then continued with Mr. Chen at Boston University and the University of Calgary, earning a Bachelor’s degree in piano performance and winning the Canadian Music Festival Competition.
 Thereafter, Mr. Tu studied at the Juilliard School with Jerome Lowenthal, earning a Master of Music degree in Piano Performance in addition to the DMA.

-Upcoming projects include a four-recital series, from 2018 to 2019, devoted to the complete solo piano works by Debussy, celebration the centennial of the composer's death.
+Upcoming projects include a four-recital series, from 2018 to 2019, devoted to the complete solo piano works by Debussy, in celebration of the centennial passing of the great French master.